weirichd/comp_374/README.md

 ## Week 4: Advanced Techniques for Training Neural Networks

 ### Topic Description
 Building on the basics of training, this week introduces advanced techniques to optimize neural network performance.
-Topics include hyperparameter tuning, dropout, and L1/L2 regularization to prevent overfitting.
+Topics include hyperparameter tuning, dropout, optimizers, and L1/L2 regularization to prevent overfitting.
  Students will also learn how to configure and fine-tune neural networks using Keras.

 ### Relevance and Applications
 Advanced training techniques ensure neural networks generalize well to new data: